tsmiecho/TDD_Drive/README.md

 Following requirements should be fulfilled one at a time using TDD approach.

 Req.
-01: You are given the initial starting point (x,y) of a ship and the direction (n, s, e, w) it is facing.
+01: You are given the initial starting point (x, y) of a ship and the direction (n, s, e, w) it is facing.

 Req.
 02: Implement commands that move the ship forward and backward (f, b).